 As mentioned above, bacterial infection of a patch of discoid eczema can occur and needs to be treated with antibiotics.
-Also, care should be taken to avoid scratching the itchy patches where possible.
-If you scratch a skin patch too much, scarring of your skin can occur.
+Also, care should be taken to avoid scratching the itchy patches where possible as scarring can sometimes occur.

 After a discoid eczema skin patch has healed, in many people there will be no residual signs.
 However, in some people there can be some permanent brown discolouration of the skin in the affected area.
 In others, the affected area of skin can become paler than the surrounding skin.

 Outlook for discoid eczema